-So, at Season of Our Joy . . .
+So, at the festivals . . .
 WE DANCE!
-We encourage you to join us on the dance floor as we praise Him during this time of celebration at Sukkot.
+We encourage you to join us on the dance floor as we praise Him during this time of celebration.

 We have striven to make the dances easy to pick up.
 Yes, there will be a few old favorites, such as Roni Roni that are faster paced, but for the most part, the dances are designed to be learned quickly, using basic dance steps.

 If you would like to learn more, please join us in one of the evening dance classes where we will teach some of the fun Sabbath Praise Songs that we do often in our local congregation.

 praise him in the firmament of his power.
 Praise him for his mighty acts: praise

 him according to his excellent greatness.
 Praise him with the sound of the trumpet: